Include Authorization Headers in RPC Method Calls

 How you set the headers depends on your programming language.
 In Python, the headers are provided in a tuple as a parameter to each call.
 For more information, see Python Quick Start for Pub/Sub API.
 In other languages, such as Java, you can provide the headers in the stub separately before making a gRPC call.

 The first part of your Salesforce server URL without the ending path portion.
-You can get this URL using one of these two ways.
+You can get this URL in one of two ways.

 The Salesforce URL can be: